dropbox/dependency-guard/README.md

 ## Baseline Files

-Baseline files are created in the "dependency-guard" folder in your module.
+Baseline files are created in the "dependencies" folder in your module.
 The following reports are created for the `:sample:app` module by running `./gradlew :sample:app:dependencyGuardBaseline`

 ## Adding to the Buildscript Classpath